sarg3nt/vault-training/11 Vault Agent.md

 - The application can read this token and invoke the Vault API directly
 - This strategy allows the Vault Agent to manage the token and guarantee a valid token is always available to the application

-Vault Agent supports many types of auth methods to authenticate and obtain a token
+Vault Agent supports many types of auth methods to authenticate and obtain a token.

-Auth methods are generally the methods you'd associate with "machine-oriented" auth methods
+Auth methods are generally the methods you'd associate with "machine-oriented" auth methods:

 - AliCloud
 - AppRole
 - AWS
 - Azure
 - Certificate
-- CloudFoundary
+- CloudFoundry
 - GCP
 - JWT
 - Kerberos